bcbeidel/five-level-explainer/docs/_posts/2024-11-21-why-do-roosters-crow-in-the-morning.md

+---
+layout: post
+title:  "Why Do Roosters Crow in the Morning?"
+---

 # Why Do Roosters Crow in the Morning?
 A 5-Level Guide

 Roosters are famous for crowing, especially at dawn.
 But why do they do this?
 This guide breaks down the reasons roosters crow in the morning for different audiences.